 Arjun Ashok

-I am a Visiting Researcher (Full-Time) at ServiceNow Research, Montreal and a PhD student at MILA-Quebec AI Institute and CERC-AAI, Université de Montréal advised by Irina Rish and Alexandre Drouin.
-My current research interests are in time series forecasting and decision-making, with a focus on designing scalable general-purpose models for time series prediction tasks (forecasting, interpolation, imputation etc).
+I am a Visiting Researcher (Full-Time) at ServiceNow Research, Montreal, Canada and a PhD student at MILA-Quebec AI Institute and Université de Montréal advised by Irina Rish and Alexandre Drouin.
+My research interests are in time series forecasting.

 My email address is arjun.ashok [at] servicenow [dot] com.
-I'd love to connect and chat with you if we have shared interests, be it in research or music or anything else.
-Please shoot me an email if you'd like to connect!
+Email me if you'd like to connect, be it about research or music or anything else!

 Descriptive Alt Text